23Marbles/space-explorer/readme.md

 ## Overview

-The premise of the game is to explore space searching for planets to colonize and live on.
-You map a trail behind you as you travel which is revealed at the end.
+The premise of the game is to explore space searching for resources your home planet needs.
+You must produce these on different planets and create the resources to transport home to save your planet.

 ## Jam